Privileges Committee chairman confirms when he will step aside to allow PM probe

 Mr Johnson has defied calls to quit after the Gray report and denied that he misled Parliament.

-If the committee finds him in contempt of Parliament, it could recommend he is forced to apologise, suspended from the Commons, or even expelled.
+If the Privileges Committee finds him in contempt of Parliament, it could recommend he is forced to apologise, suspended from the Commons, or even expelled.
 Any sanction would need to be approved in a vote by all MPs.

 Register for free to continue reading